Parmigiano Reggiano Vacche Rosse: Cheese from the Red Cows

 By Heather von Bargen

-“It’s the red cows, Vacche Rosse,.”
-Toni said, teaching me to pronounce the words.
+“It’s the red cows, Vacche Rosse,” Toni said, teaching me to pronounce the words.
 “Vah-kay.
 Row say.”
 He pointed his knife to a photograph of a cow in his cheese case.
+Red Cow Parmesan is a thing.

 "Best Cheese Cows in Italy"